Lufthansa CityLine

-Lufthansa CityLine GmbH is a German airline with its headquarters on the grounds of Munich Airport.
-It is a wholly owned subsidiary of Lufthansa and maintains hubs at Frankfurt Airport and Munich Airport, from where it operates a dense domestic and European network as a member of Lufthansa Regional.
+Lufthansa CityLine GmbH is a German regional airline with its headquarters on the grounds of Munich Airport.
+It is a wholly owned subsidiary of Lufthansa and maintains hubs at Frankfurt Airport and Munich Airport, from where it operates a dense domestic and European network on behalf of its parent company.

 History

 Early years

 The airline was founded as Ostfriesische Lufttaxi (OLT) in 1958 and became Ostfriesische Lufttransport (OLT) in 1970 - which existed until 2013 as a separate airline - in Emden.
 It was reorganised and renamed as DLT Luftverkehrsgesellschaft mbH on 1 October 1974 and began cooperation with Lufthansa in 1978 with short-range international routes.

 By 1989, all operations were on behalf of Lufthansa.
 In March 1992, DLT became a wholly owned subsidiary of Lufthansa and was renamed Lufthansa CityLine.
 Lufthansa CityLine employs 2,332 people, of whom 664 are cockpit crew, 849 cabin crew and 819 work in the technical and administrative areas as of 31 December 2011.

 Lufthansa placed an order on 17 April 2007 for 30 Embraer E190/E195 and 15 Bombardier CRJ900 aircraft to directly replace CityLine's fleet of BAe 146 and Avro RJ aircraft.
 The last Avro RJ85 took off from Cologne Bonn Airport on 27 August 2012 as LH1985.